Quantum-accelerated multilevel Monte Carlo methods for stochastic differential equations in mathematical finance: Introduction

 In this paper, we provide quantum algorithms for approximating classical outputs determined by general SDEs (i.e. ones with no explicit formulas for the solutions) with computational complexity $\widetilde O(1/\epsilon)$.
 We will apply these to several payoff models of SDEs which arise in finance, and the outputs are the payoffs in pricing.
 To achieve such an improvement, we first propose a quantum-accelerated multilevel Monte Carlo (QA-MLMC) method in a general setting, and then apply QA-MLMC for general SDEs.
 Compared to the classical counterpart, QA-MLMC achieves a quadratic speedup in precision up to a logarithmic factor.
 The main ingredient to this acceleration is the quantum speedup of the Monte Carlo method \cite{montanaro2015quantum}.
 Roughly, to approximate $\E[P_l - P_{l-1}]$ in the MLMC approach as we discussed above, we only need to use $\widetilde{O}(1/\epsilon)$ samples.
 We shall prove that this speedup is preserved in the telescoping sum $\sum_{l=0}^L \E[P_l - P_{l-1}]$ to approximate $\E[P_L]$.
+We remark that a somewhat similar idea was used in~\cite{montanaro2015quantum} for the special case of computing a partition function as a telescoping \emph{product} of terms, each of which is approximated using QA-MC.

 Instead of the mean-squared error considered in the classical case, QA-MLMC only returns an approximation of $\E[P_L]$ in the sense of the additive error.
 However, this will not incur any unfair comparison between MLMC and QA-MLMC since the two types of errors are almost equivalent (see \app{errors}).
 Because of the different types of errors, MLMC and QA-MLMC have slight differences in their assumptions.
 This will become clear below when we apply QA-MLMC to solve practical problems in finance.

 As discussed above, to solve a general SDE with no explicit solutions, usually we need a discretization scheme of strong order $r$.
 Classically, to apply MLMC, a numerical scheme of strong order $r>1$ is usually sufficient to obtain a complexity of $\widetilde{O}(1/\epsilon^2)$.
 However, in the quantum case, to ensure a quadratic speedup, i.e. to obtain a complexity of $\widetilde{O}(1/\epsilon)$, we have to apply a numerical scheme of strong order $r>2$.
 Note that when an order $r$ scheme is used, the Monte Carlo method can solve the SDE with a complexity of $\widetilde{O}(1/\epsilon^{2+1/r})$.
 And a direct corollary of \cite{montanaro2015quantum} shows that in the quantum case this method can be improved to has a complexity of $\widetilde{O}(1/\epsilon^{1+1/r})$.
 However, for the reasons discussed above we cannot choose $r$ as large as we want.
 So QA-MLMC still has advantages over QA-MC both in theory and in practice.